 The last quarter of the book turns more explicitly philosophical, with a recap and expansion of what Scruton believes, noting the absorption of the civil society into the state, with its fatal effects for a nation.
 He muses on Schiller, Hegel, and Marx.
 Religion gets more focus, again with Scruton’s emphasis on the importance, in the West, of the rule of law independent of, but underpinned by, Christianity.
 He offers a fairly long, though I think deliberately opaque, criticism of same-sex marriage.
 Scruton objects to the state undermining the norms of marriage, for reasons he explains, but then seems to say the state shouldn’t be prevented from doing so, but rather, “The correct response is to set an example, by living in another way, and by acknowledging the underlying spiritual truth.”
 Well, maybe, but two pages before Scruton notes the hatred and violence brought to bear on those who do exactly that, which pretty much undercuts his suggestion that “living in another way” is going to have any impact.
 In the same chapter, he talks about need for “accountability . . . to stand judged in another’s eyes, to come face to face with another person, to give yourself in whatever measure to him or her, or to expose yourself to the risk of rejection. . . .
 Without [accountability] we can never acquire either the capacity to love or the virtue of justice.
 Other people will remain for us merely complex devices, to be negotiated in the way that animals are negotiated, for our own advantage and without opening the possibility of mutual judgment.”
 I have read that in the past, Scruton used similar reasoning, along with the premise that same-sex couples are too similar to each other to act in this fashion, to attack the morality of homosexual conduct.
 But he appears to be no longer following this forbidden line of thought.
 Finally, he has a lengthy and worthwhile discussion of art and beauty, rejecting the “tedious culture of transgression” and the dogma of pure relativism in the worth of art.

 Scruton ends with “A Valediction Forbidding Mourning, But Admitting Loss,” in which citing Arnold’s “Dover Beach,” he notes the loss of English faith, “comfort, membership and home.”
 Christian culture is mostly dead, which Scruton seems to think is a logical consequence of modern rationality (a very Eurocentric and narrow view, from an American perspective).
 He muses on Anglican churches, village greens, and beauty as it is mediated through pondering loss.
 All fine and true, I suppose, but to what point?
 “We should live in the spirit of our Remembrance Sundays, seeing our losses as sacrifices that have purchased the reprieve that we still enjoy.”
 Bah.
 This is the counsel of a dotard in his cups, or of an organ grinder’s monkey, dancing for peanuts thrown by the master who calls the tune.
 I much prefer the approach of Sean Connery as King Arthur in the not-very-good 1995 movie First Knight, who, when compelled by his captors to order his people to submit, pliantly begins a meek speech to that effect—and ends it, “I command you all to . . . .
 FIGHT!”
 Of course, he immediately gets two crossbow bolts in the chest for his act, but the spirit is correct, and Arthur achieves his immediate and his larger aims.
 I am not sure what precisely such action looks like in this current age; I expect it will be revealed to us, and that right shortly.
 But maudlin talk of dead Victorians and immanentizing our losses isn’t going to achieve anything, and if that is the path we choose, our reprieve and our memories die with us.
 No thanks.
-I’ll stick with less navel-gazing and more aggressive movement toward a politics of reaction.
+I’ll stick with less navel-gazing and more aggressive movement toward a politics of post-liberalism.